-This Mango BBQ Sauce gets a spicy kick from the jalapeno and is naturally sweetened with mango, there are no added sugars in this recipe.
+This Mango BBQ Sauce gets a spicy kick from the jalapeño and is naturally sweetened with mango.
+There are no added sugars in this recipe, making it a great one for anyone on a low sugar, keto, or paleo diet!

 Eating a No-Sugar, Low-Sugar Diet